aboutcode-org/aboutcode/docs/source/scancode-toolkit/rst_snippets/post_scan_options.rst

                          ``--packages``.

 --filter-clues           Filter redundant duplicated clues already
-                         contained in detected license and copyright
+                         contained in detected licenses, copyright
                          texts and notices.

 --is-license-text        Set the "is_license_text" flag to true for
-                         files that contain mostly license texts and notices (e.g over 90% of the content).
+                         files that contain mostly license texts and notices (e.g. over 90% of the content).

                          Sub-Option of - ``--info`` and ``--license-text``.